 By law, the Department of Revenue is required to assess penalties for the following:

-If the issues cannot be resolved, the Department will issue a notice of final determination within nine months of the date that you filed the request for review.
-The final determination will state the basis of the determination.
-The final determination issued for a proposed assessment will also show the amount of tax, penalties, and interest you owe and the collection options available to the Department if the amount shown due is not paid and you do not contest the final determination.
-Final determinations issued for a denied refund or proposed assessment will explain the procedure you must follow to contest the final determination.
+If the issues cannot be resolved, the Department will issue a Notice of Final Determination (‘NOFD”).
+The NOFD will state the basis of the determination.
+The NOFD issued for a proposed assessment will also show the amount of tax, penalties, and interest you owe and the collection options available to the Department if the amount shown due is not paid and you do not contest the final determination.
+The NOFD will provide the appeal procedures you must follow to contest the final determination.

 You can check the status of your individual income tax refund 24 hours a day, 7 days a week at 1-877-252-4052, or you may check the status online at https://eservices.dor.nc.gov/wheresmyrefund/SelectionServlet .

-You may also access tax forms and tax information online, or you may write to the Department at:
+You may also access the Department’s website at www.dornc.com , or you may write the Department at: